 To see villages engaged in a lifestyle that is foreign to you is interesting.
 Besides that, you will also experience their cultural performances like singing and dancing in one stopover.
 Henceforth, besides the brilliance of mountains and getting to see rich cultural values and full-blown interactions with elements of Mother Nature are a few things you can expect or look forward to on the trail.

 Where to stay?

-For trekking in the Annapurna region, you need to have Annapurna Conservation Area Permit (ACAP) and TIMS card.
+For trekking in the Annapurna region, you need Annapurna Conservation Area Permit (ACAP) and TIMS card.

-However, for Upper Mustang Trek, you need to purchase a special type of permit.
-Upper Mustang is a restricted area of Nepal and so to enter these premises you need to have a special trekking permit.
-The cost of a special permit is USD 500 per person for 10 days.
-And for each additional day, you pay extra USD 50 per day.
+However, for Upper Mustang Trek, you need to purchase a particular type of permit.
+Upper Mustang is a restricted area of Nepal, and so to enter these premises, you need to have a special trekking permit.
+The cost of a special permit is USD 500 per person for ten days.
+And for each additional day, you pay an extra USD 50 per day.
 You cannot travel to Upper Mustang alone and independently too.
 To trek in Upper Mustang, you need to go through local trekking operators.
 You can find more information about trekking in Mustang in this blog.

 You can obtain these permits and TIMS cards from Nepal Tourism Board Office in Pardashani Marga, Kathmandu.
 You can also purchase the same permits from Nepal Tourism Board Office in Pokhara.
 Similarly, you can obtain a TIMS card from the TAAN office in Lakeside, Pokhara.